-Every once in a while he would ask to borrow one of our headlamps to run up to the tree line to grab some more coconuts to throw on the fire.
+Every once in a while he would ask to borrow one of our headlamps (a must on the dark beaches of Palomino, Colombia) to run to the tree line to grab some more dry coconuts to throw on the fire.

 Still, to this day, it is one of my favorite stories and 24-hours in Colombia.
 It was a strange, surreal day where everything just kind of came together.

 He would meow non-stop and always acted like he wanted something, but we could never be sure.
-He made a few strange maneuvers toward me when I was trying to pet him.
+He made a few strange maneuvers toward me when I was petting him.